rufimelo99/UltimateChess/README.md

 In general, eating an opposite piece should be good helpful and eating a Pawn is different from eating a Queen.
 Therefore, strengths were added:

-`public float strengthPawn        = 0.0001f;`
+`public float strengthPawn        = 0.000001f;`

-`public float strengthHorse       = 0.0003f;`
+`public float strengthHorse       = 0.000003f;`

-`public float strengthBishop      = 0.0003f;`
+`public float strengthBishop      = 0.000003f;`

-`public float strengthRook        = 0.0005f;`
+`public float strengthRook        = 0.000005f;`

-`public float strengthQueen       = 0.0009f;`
+`public float strengthQueen       = 0.000009f;`

-`public float strengthKing        = 0.005f;`
+`public float strengthKing        = 0.00005f;`

 Those strengths were set according to a [relative value](https://en.wikipedia.org/wiki/Chess_piece_relative_value) of each piece, but can be changed in the Inspector.
 When eating a certain piece, the agent receives the according strength times 10.
+The reason these and other values are so low is for the cumulative reward does not became bigger the 1 or lower than -1.

 ## Improvements
 With the goal of optimizing the learning experience, some extra rewards systems were added.
-The reward `incentiveToCastling` with the value of `0.1f` intends to incentivize the agent to perform the castling movement which is a very powerful movement.
+The reward `incentiveToCastling` with the value of `0.001f` intends to incentivize the agent to perform the castling movement which is a very powerful movement.
 On the same note, since converting a Pawn into a Queen is really good, `incentiveToConverting` was added.
 After a few hundred thousand simulations, the agent already "develops" the knights/horses more frequently, but it also advances the king further in the map.
 In order to try to control this phenomenon and improve the overall positioning and valorization of the pieces, some bidimensional arrays were added that, combined with a relative value of each piece, allow the agent to learn more correctly.
 These bidimensional arrays basically give a value for each position of a certain piece on the board.
 For instance, as referred before, if there is a king on the opposite side of the board, it would be really bad for that player.
 On the other hand, if it was on the own side of the board, it should be better.
 **Example:**